zoryzhang/Blog/ZoryOb/Mathematics/Real Analysis.md

 = \lim_{n \to  \infty} \sum_{i=1}^ {n} \mu(A_{i}  )
 =\sum_{i=1}^ {\infty} \mu(A_{i})
 $$

-## 1.4 Outer measure: the tools to construct measure
+## 1.4 Tools to construct measure
 Motiv.
 In calculus, one defines area by marking grids inside and outside.
-Approximation from the outside is what we're going to build in this session.
+Approximation from the outside is what we're going to build in the following.

 > Def. (**Outer measure** on X) $\mu^{*}: \mathcal{P}(X) \to [0,\infty]$, s.t.
 > 1. $\mu^{*}(\emptyset)=0$;